alexhartm/tonie-podcast-sync/README.md

 For the tonie to fetch new content from tonie-cloud, you have to press one ear for 3s (until the "ping" sound) with no tonie on the box.

 # Dependencies
-- BeautifulSoup (bs4)
+- tonie_api
-- wget
+- wget (the python lib)
 - requests
 - requests-oauthlib
+- BeautifulSoup (bs4)

+⋅⋅if missing on your system, you might also require `sudo apt-get install python-lxml`

-# builds upon work of
+# builds upon work of / kudos to
 - moritj29's awesome [tonie_api](https://github.com/moritzj29/tonie_api)
 - [Tobias Raabe](https://tobiasraabe.github.io/blog/how-to-download-files-with-python.html)
 - [Matthew Wimberly](https://codeburst.io/building-an-rss-feed-scraper-with-python-73715ca06e1f)